 Old books, television shows, and movies present a romanticized idea of wintertime celebrations.
 Families may not have had the money for extravagant gift giving, but there was a sense of peace and love which isn’t always felt in families today.
 How do you recreate that impression for your own home?

 Having a live Christmas tree may begin to create the atmosphere you’re seeking.
 There’s nothing quite like walking into a warm home and the aroma of pine hitting your senses.
 In the past, artificial trees didn’t exist, so having a live tree can help bring back the wonder of Christmases old.

 There also weren’t electrical lights for the tree.
-Old-fashioned candle ornaments are a fire hazard so it’s best to leave that tradition in the past.
+Old-fashioned candle ornaments are a fire hazard, so it’s best to leave that tradition in the past.
 You can, however, use only ornaments you can make yourself this year rather than using ones which were store bought.

 Paper chains were also common in homes in the past, since store-bought decorations were often too expensive.
 Families decorated with what they had and even making paper chains could have been elaborate.
 Cut the paper (use red, white and green construction paper if you have it) into strips.
-Make a chain by alternating between the colors.
+Create a chain by alternating between the colors.
 When the chain is as long as you want it, hang it around the tree or across doorways and windows.

 Cinnamon ornaments may also help with the ambiance you wish to create.
 Make these decorations by mixing 3/4 cup applesauce with one 4-ounce bottle of ground cinnamon.
 Make a stiff dough and roll it into a thin layer.
 Cut the dough with cookie cutters, poke a hole in the ornament for the hanger, and allow them to dry for a couple of days.